Seniors and Persons with Disabilities

 The free transit program allows senior citizens to ride free on local fixed-route service whenever the local public transit system is operating.
 To be eligible, you must be 65 years of age or older.

 To ride free, you will need a senior citizen transit identification card.
 The card is available free of charge from participating local transit operators.
-You will need to present a state ID card, a Medicare card or other acceptable proof of age document to the transit operator to obtain the identification card.
+You will need to present a driver's license or other acceptable proof of age document to the transit operator to obtain the identification card.

 For schedules and hours of service,